 Research Ambassadors are research-savvy patient volunteers from all around the country who engage with psoriatic disease researchers in their community.
 Help us elevate the interests of people living with psoriatic disease by serving as a liaison between researchers, NPF and our community at large.
 Recruitment is limited to specific geographic regions at this time, please click here for more information.

 Are you social media savvy?
-Do you enjoy going LIVE on Facebook, creating Instagram stories, or engaging with others on Twitter?
-If so, apply to become a NPF Psocial Ambassador and help extend the reach of NPF’s programs and services through your social channels.
+Do you enjoy going live on Facebook, creating Instagram stories, or engaging with others on Twitter?
+If so, apply to become a NPF social media volunteer and help extend the reach of NPF’s programs and services through your social channels.

 Become a Student Ambassador